WorldHealthOrganization/ddcc-trusted-party-reference-implementation/docs/HASHICORPVAULT.md

 Initial Root Token: s.zJNwZlRrqISjyBHFMiEca6GF
 ```
-Be sure to note that unseal keys an the root key and store it in a secret place.
+Be sure to note these unseal keys an the root key and store it in a secret place.
 The initiation process can be done only once and 3 of these unseal keys must be provided on every restart of the vault system.
 issuing
 ```bash